illinois-ceesd/summer-reu-2021/README.md

 ## Expected Background

 - **Python**.
-MIRGE-Com is written in Python; although I make oblique explanatory references to other languages like C, only familiarity with Python is expected to complete these lessons and contribute to MIRGE-Com.
+MIRGE-Com is written in Python; although the lessons make oblique explanatory references to other languages like C, only familiarity with Python is expected to complete these lessons and contribute to MIRGE-Com.
 - **Physics**.
-I do not assume any particular background in physics or engineering other than a freshman-physics understanding of heat transfer, conservation laws, etc.; other properties are derived.
-Naturally, you will glean greater insight given a more advanced background.
+The lessons do not assume any particular background in physics or engineering other than a freshman-physics understanding of heat transfer, conservation laws, etc.; other properties are derived.
+Naturally, the student will glean greater insight given a more advanced background.
 - **Mathematics**.
-You will need calculus (at least Cal 1, but Cal 3 preferred) and some basic linear algebra.
+The student will need calculus (at least Cal 1, but Cal 3 preferred) and some basic linear algebra.
 Numerical analysis is helpful as well.

 ---

-The full model I use for thinking about computational fluid dynamics follows.
-We cover most of these points at least glancingly, except for discrete simulation methods, wall functions, turbulence modeling, time-resolved (transient) flow, and many particulars of HPC execution.
+The lessons cover most of the following points at least glancingly, except for discrete simulation methods, wall functions, turbulence modeling, time-resolved (transient) flow, and particulars of HPC execution.

 -   Physics
     -   Problem Statement